Read this libguide thoroughly to make sure you are willing and able to do everything that will be required of you.

 The first conference will take place within the first week of the course and will run for 1-2 hours.
 You must attend all conferences (see the attendance policy).
 Make sure you arrive on time and are prepared.

 The time between the two conferences will be spent performing research and meeting whatever goals or deadlines you and your Research Advisor have agreed upon.
 This will involve extensive use of the ENC library's online databases.
 If you need help using these resources, please ask a librarian to show you.
 (Note: The librarians are happy to help you learn how to use the resources, but you should not ask or expect them to locate articles for you.
 YOU are the researcher - that is your job.)

 The second conference will take place at roughly the midpoint of the course - in the 3rd or 4th week.
 It should also last between 1 and 2 hours.
 Once again, you must attend the conference and you must make every effort to be fully prepared.

 When your Research Advisor believes you are ready, you will begin synthesizing the information you have gathered.
 Start writing your paper.
 This will be a multi-draft process.
 It is highly recommended that you take advantage of the writing resources that are available to you.
-The Center for Academic Success can help you structure your paper and offer suggestions.
+The Center for Student Enrichment can help you structure your paper and offer suggestions.
 The online service Grammarly can proofread your paper for grammatical errors.
 Use these resources to improve your paper.